nextjs-guide/nextjs.guide/CONTRIBUTING.md

 ## Development - Web

-`nextjs.guide` is built on top of [Nextra](https://github.com/shuding/nextra), which supports the docs theme with Next.js and MDX out of the box.
+`nextjs.guide` is built on top of [Nextra](https://github.com/shuding/nextra) which supports the docs theme with Next.js and MDX out of the box.

-We recommend you to read the [Nextra docs](https://nextra.site/docs/docs-theme/start) first.
+We recommend you read the [Nextra docs](https://nextra.site/docs/docs-theme/start) first.